open-life-science/ols-governance/docs/executive-leadership-team-role.md

 ## Task List For Managing Each Meeting

-This checklist will guide different tasks and responsibilities to manage meetings with the Committee, such as via GitHub issues.
+This checklist will guide different tasks and responsibilities in managing meetings with the Committee, such as via GitHub issues.

 ### Before the Meeting